 6. What are the neighborhood home value comps?

-If you’re buying land in a Houston neighborhood that contain other residential properties, evaluate homes that are comparable in size and style to what you’re planning to build.
+If you’re buying land in a Houston neighborhood that contains other residential properties, evaluate homes that are comparable in size and style to what you’re planning to build.
 You can obtain home value comps by researching listings and records of recently sold homes in the neighborhood.
-Finding this data ahead of time can prevent you from purchasing land and building in an area with lower comps than the cost to build and appraised value of your luxury custom home.
+Finding this data ahead of time can prevent you from purchasing land and building in an area with lower comps than the cost to build and the appraised value of your luxury custom home.

 7. Are the boundaries of the property clearly marked?

-10. What attractions and public amenities are nearby?
+8. What amenities and services are nearby?